 Choosing to slow travel doesn’t mean you have to eschew visiting the Eiffel Tower if you go to Paris.
 But it doesn’t mean that you have to go either.
 It’s about taking your time and being open, not setting a strict itinerary.

 Taking this more deliberate yet flexible approach allows for time to process new experiences.
 If you’re jumping from place to place there is never time to reflect as everything becomes a blur.
-When you establish a mini routine in a new place, you can have that morning routine of a cup of coffee to reflect on your previous day’s experiences.
-Even this small ritual has incredibly grounding power and allows you to really sync up with the immediate world around you.
+When you establish a mini routine in a new place, you can have that morning cup of coffee to reflect on your previous day’s experiences.
+Even this small ritual has incredible grounding power and allows you to really sync up with the immediate world around you.

-American anthropologist C. Loring Brace argued that the concept of race was born during the Renaissance when suddenly people (and by people, we mean wealthy white men) could bop from one seaport to another in oceangoing vessels.
+In his book, “Race” is a Four Letter Word, American anthropologist C. Loring Brace argued that the concept of race was born during the Renaissance when suddenly people (and by people, we mean wealthy white men) could bop from one seaport to another in oceangoing vessels.
 Previously, people had traveled by foot or on horseback, covering at most 25 miles in a day.
 Traveling this way, people could observe subtle changes in people as they moved through the landscape.
-Once they started traveling by ship, hopping from one point to another, they began classifying people into groups based on superficial differences like skin color. and we all know what happens when that shit starts.
+Once they started traveling by ship, hopping from one point to another, they began classifying people into groups based on superficial differences like skin color.
+And we all know what happens when that shit starts.

 We could easily spend more time coming up with more examples.
 The bottom line is that when traveling fast, you can see more, but everything becomes more simplified due to information overload.
 It’s how our brains work.